GRP Flat-Table Boatbuilding 5

 Having more than one table is good if building a whole craft, both of them with their tops slightly projecting all around.
 They can be solidly fixed together and used end to end, or side by side, depending on the panel shapes to be made on them.
 If a table is much wider than 1220 (4ft) there may be problems in reaching the middle to work on it.
 It is, of course, possible to make a table of any length, but working the panels will require a crew of workers, so careful consideration must be given to the overall project.
 I will generally refer to an 8 x 4 table.
 Table Pictures below from Paul Brown

 Picture left.
 The mould table is on the right with lid over.

 This is very important.
-Polyester resin requires warmth when working, to help it set.
+Polyester resin requires warmth to help it set, when working.
 If it is too cold it will not set and this will be a major problem.
 The plastic-topped table will always be very cold.
 Part of the working process is to check it by hand for smoothness and it will soon be appreciated just how cold it can be.
 I have seen tables using heating lamps from below and some careful thought must be given as to how gentle, safe heat can be applied to the table.
 Having a lid that can be lifted and lowered to keep the heat close to the table surface is an essential tool.
 Maybe the lid is hinged?
 Maybe it is counterbalanced?
 It needs to be insulated if it is to hold the heat.
 My lid was larger than the table and it had a skirt all around the edge made Above.
 The lid has suspended cloths around edges from old curtain material.
 Heat blown in from outside the skirt would rise around the table and fill the gap between it and the lid.